This extraordinary structure is nothing less than a simulated Mars colony...in Southwark.

 Alas, the project collapsed for economic and political reasons.
 We gained a world-class art gallery on Bankside, but lost out on an adventure that could have led Britain to the Red Planet.

 Incidentally, many of the ideas from the project have come to fruition.
 A National Space Centre was established in Leicester in 2001.
 Simulated Mars colonies have been established in both the US and Russia.
-And only last month, the government announced the creation of a UK Space Agency.
+A UK Space Agency was established in 2010.
 All we need is a giant net draped over the Shard and Guy's Hospital, and we'd get the architecture too.